 In the world of short term mission it is the reponsiblity of a team member to return home and “Share a few words” with their sending church.
-Over the years I have started to collect the worst STM Mission Report cliches that are most frequently shared.
+Over the years I have started to collect the worst STM Mission Report cliches that are most frequently shared during the debrief.

 We all want to pull a few drops of wisdom from our trip but it is tough to figure out what to say.

 So, if you are looking for advice on what not to say, look no further.
 The following statements are not only dubious truths, in some cases they are just laughably bad.

 So this is what a lot of people say in their STM mission report:

 Keep track so you can score yourself at the end

 “This trip changed my life.”